ianfnelson/blog.iannelson.uk/content/posts/2004-07-30-is-my-string-empty-some-c-performance-metrics.md

 &nbsp;

 So there you have it.
-Experimental evidence that the fastest way to test for an empty string is to test whether it&#8217;s Length property is zero (and that this also takes exactly the same length of time irrespective of whether the result is true or false).. unless anyone knows of a quicker method?
-Of course, since we&#8217;re only saving ourselves around 50 nanoseconds per iteration against using the slowest method shown above, this is hardly going to result in a noticeable performance gain!!
+Experimental evidence that the fastest way to test for an empty string is to test whether it’s Length property is zero (and that this also takes exactly the same length of time irrespective of whether the result is true or false).. unless anyone knows of a quicker method?
+Of course, since we’re only saving ourselves around 50 nanoseconds per iteration against using the slowest method shown above, this is hardly going to result in a noticeable performance gain!!

 <!--kg-card-end: html-->